launchdarkly-labs/ld-workshop-release/02-releasing-your-first-feature/assignment.md

 Switch to the [Toggle Outfitters](#tab-1) tab and now you should see our new brand new online store!

-Unfortunately, this code hasn't been tested by our developers, so for now, let's go ahead and turn this flag off for now.
+Unfortunately, this code hasn't been tested by our developers, so for now, let's go ahead and turn this flag off.

+---

+### Instructions

 1. Switch to the [LaunchDarkly](#tab-0) tab.
 1. Click the On/Off toggle to turn the flag **Off**.